oleg-sta/FaceMaskExample/README.md

 ## How to build?

+Download model file from [directory](http://dlib.net/files/), for example [last one](http://dlib.net/files/dlib-19.9.zip).
-Put under directory `app/src/main/assets/` [file-model](http://dlib.net/files/) under the name sp68.dat.
-File size is about 70 Mbytes.
-Didn't want to put under source control.
+Unzip it.
+Rename it to `sp68.dat`, and put under directory `app/src/main/assets/` File size is about 70 Mbytes, that's why I didn't want to put under source control.
 Need to fix build script to do it automatically.

 ## How it works?